Hydrogen and heat transfer, an inseparable combination

 At the start of the purification process, there is no residual heat available, so a heat input is needed to preheat the deoxidiser.
 In the step after, the drying process, we cool, condense and regenerate.
 The compressed hydrogen has a high pressure and therefore has the same risks as in the compression step.

-For preheating and start-up of the deoxidiser, an electrical heater offers a solution, and this is also the ideal technique for regenerating the hydrogen.
+For preheating and start-up of the deoxidiser, an electrical heater offers a solution, and this is also the ideal technique for regenerating.
 As pressures here are still very high due to compression, a fully welded plate heat exchanger remains a requirement for this step.

 For transport, storage and filling tanks, the hydrogen will be compressed even further.
 In doing so, we are dealing with extremely high pressures, in some cases even > 700 bar.
 If tanks must be filled, this is done at low temperature and further cooling is required.
 After this, the hydrogen is suitable for use in industry, utilities, homes, and transport, among others.